syncthing/docs/dev/building.rst

 .. note::
     You probably only need to go through the build process if you are going to do development on Syncthing or if you need to do a special packaging of it.
-For all other purposes we recommend using the the official binary releases instead.
+For all other purposes we recommend using the official binary releases instead.

 Branches and Tags